raspibolt/raspibolt/raspibolt/raspibolt_71_monitoring.md

 ## Add a data source

-Click on Add data source, then InfluxDB
+Click on Add data source, then InfluxDB.
+Enter `telegraf` into the Database field

 ![Grafana Data Source](images/71_grafana-datasource.jpg)